 investigations of selected areas in the Rocky Mountains, Europe, South America or East Africa are conducted during the summer.
 Topics include an introduction to Quaternary geomorphology, field techniques and methods useful in landform interpretation and reconstruction of Quaternary mountain environments.

-Prerequisites: AK/GEOG 2510 6.0 and permission of the Coordinator of Geography.
+Prerequisite: AK/GEOG 2510 6.0 and permission of the undergraduate program director.